loconsta/GoodMovieWithoutMoney/_includes/tabs/clustering.md

 <p align="justify"> Let's do some statistical tests of the data that is high rating - low budget vs all the rest of the data on the specific countries that came out.
 All the tested countries except JP and AU reached the level of significance. </p>

 <p align="justify"> In the subgroup high rating - low budget we can more carefully look at the attributes of the cast members, such the height, the age and the fraction of men.
-In the next figure we display the result of the cast analysis while we take into consideration the recent movies and the old movies, using 2000 as cut-off year.</p>
+Here there is the result of the cast analysis while we take into consideration the recent movies and the old movies, using 2000 as cut-off year.</p>

-ADD IMAGE

 Comparison inside the high rating - low budget (HR-LB) movies :